School of Music, Theatre, and Dance

 Academic advising

 Each student in the Center of Music will be assigned an advisor.
-All students are required to meet with their advisor prior to registration.
+All students are should meet with their advisor prior to registration.

 Honors Courses